 Here is a fabulous recipe for salmon that you can prepare on the BBQ or in the oven.
-You can also use low-sodium Tamari sauce as a healthier alternative.
-Tamari is also gluten-free.
+You can also use low-sodium tamari sauce as a healthier alternative. tamari is also gluten-free.

-- 1 skinless salmon filet (you can remove the skin after grilling on BBQ in foil.
+- 1 skinless salmon filet, you can remove the skin after grilling on BBQ in foil.

-- 2 cloves garlic, minced
+- 2 cloves of garlic, minced

 - juice of 1/2 orange

-- 3 tablespoons raw honey
+- 3 tablespoons of raw honey

-- 1/2 teaspoon toasted sesame oil
+- 1/2 teaspoon of toasted sesame oil

-- 3 tablespoons sesame seeds
+- 3 tablespoons of sesame seeds

-- Place the salmon in a 9X13 pyrex dish and pour half of the marinade over the fish.
+- Place the salmon in a 9 x 13 pyrex dish and pour half of the marinade over the fish.
 Refrigerate for up to 30 minutes.

-- When the fish is ready to be cooked, if you are opting to cool in the oven, remove it from the marinade and place it on over on a parchment-lined baking sheet covered with aluminum foil.
+- When the fish is ready to be cooked, if you are opting to cook in the oven, remove it from the marinade and place it on over on a parchment-lined baking sheet covered with aluminum foil.

-If you are grilling on the BBQ, place the fish on top of a piece of aluminum foil and set the heat to medium and close the lid.
+- If you are grilling on the BBQ, place the fish on top of a piece of aluminum foil, set the heat to medium and close the lid.

-Pour the remaining marinade over the fish and sprinkle the edamame and sesame seeds evenly over the top.
+- Pour the remaining marinade over the fish and sprinkle the edamame and sesame seeds evenly over the top.

-Serve immediately.
+- Serve immediately.
 Serves 4-6.